ibrahim-s/trainingNvdaCommands/readme.md

 *	at any time if you want to exit, you will be asked if you want to save the remaining questions for next round
 *	if in later time you choose a layout wit saved questions, you will be asked if you want to resume the remaining questions from previous round
 *	answering all questions, about 129 for each layout, you will be declared a winner deserving NVDA addon's cup.

+### Changes for 3.1 ###

+*	Update beautifulSoup package to version 4.12.2.
+*	Use core.postNvdaStartup to start build addon data, instead upon addon loading.

 ### Changes for 3.0 ###